BluePyTheDeer251/SimpleWindows-LikeLoginSystem/README.md

 4. You run the code (so obvious)
 5. You enter a user and a password so the system can check if something is True or False
 6. Enjoy the results!

+If I get 10 stars I will make this README look like a JavaScript framework README.